paritytech/polkadot-sdk-docs/tutorial/step-2/README.md

   * For each tests, try and maintain a "given, when, then" mental model.
-  * In that spirit, it helps to have a helper method (or a Builder pattern, if you feel fancy) to create the initial state, and have a test called `basic_setup` or similar that ensures the inital state of the pallet is correct.s
+  * In that spirit, it helps to have a helper method (or a Builder pattern, if you feel fancy) to create the initial state, and have a test called `basic_setup` or similar that ensures the initial state of the pallet is correct.

 As a next step, you should write a test for the case of sending more balance that one has (eg. Alice transferring 200) yourself.

 In general, this was our first baby-step in "interacting" with the pallet that we have built.
 Next we will continue on the same path, and before writing any further logic:

 1. integrate this pallet into a real runtime ("which will look fairly similar to the test setup we had here").

 2. interact with it using:
    * PJS-Apps
    * PJS-API/CAPI